dywsy21/Pandoc-markdown-to-latex-configuration/README.md

 Replace `path\to\custom-template.tex` and `path\to\image-wrapper.lua` with the actual paths on your computer.

+4. Install `Charter` font.
+This configuration uses the `Charter` font for the text.
+You can download the font from [here](https://www.fontforestry.com/charter-font-free-download/) and install all the `.ttf` files.
+If you do not want to use `Charter`, you can change the font in the `custom-template.tex` file.

 ### Conversion

 1. Open the markdown file you want to convert in VSCode and add this yaml header at the beginning of the file: